Skip links

 % de l'article lu

-Qu'est-ce que la taxe carbone ?
+taxe carbone

-Definition of the carbon tax
+Definition of carbon tax

 The carbon tax is an environmental tax based on the polluter-pays principle, applied to CO2 emissions resulting from the combustion of fossil fuels (oil, gas, coal).
 Its goal is to encourage businesses and consumers to reduce their emissions by integrating the cost of carbon into products and services.
 Unlike the emissions trading system, where a global cap is set and emission rights are traded, the carbon tax imposes a fixed cost per ton of CO2 emitted.